 3 The husband should fulfill his marital duty to his wife, and likewise the wife to her husband.
 4 The wife does not have authority over her own body but yields it to her husband.
 In the same way, the husband does not have authority over his own body but yields it to his wife.
 5 Do not deprive each other except perhaps by mutual consent and for a time, so that you may devote yourselves to prayer.
 Then come together again so that Satan will not tempt you because of your lack of self-control.

 I have to be honest – this has never been my favorite verse about sex.

 It is not just that our bodies are not our own, it is that our spouses bodies are ours.
-Not because we own them, but because their wholeness is as important as our own.
-It helps us to feel them and we know when they are weary, discouraged or under attack.
+Not because we own them, but because their wholeness feels as important as our own.
+Connecting through sex helps us to feel them and know when they are weary, discouraged or under attack.
 We know when to reach out and when to just hold their hand.
-It is not just about fulfilling each other’s physical needs, it is about being one, and through the mystery of oneness we can love each other better.
+It is not just about fulfilling each other’s physical needs, it is about being one.
+Through the mystery of oneness we can love each other better.